-There are actually laws in place in most cities about what you must do if you hit someone’s pet with your car.
-I was surprised to find that there is little information regarding this online, but there is certainly a lot of discussion about it, and most people have the wrong information.
+There are actually laws in place stating what you must do if you hit someone’s pet with your car.
+I was surprised to find that there is little information regarding these laws online, but there is certainly a lot of discussion about it — and most people have the wrong information.

 To help set the record straight, here is what you must do if you hit someone’s pet…